brefphp/symfony-messenger/README.md

             - { name: 'bref_messenger.type_provider' }
 ```

-### 2. Implement `Consumer`
+### 2. Implement `Bref\Messenger\Service\Consumer`

-When you create your consumer, you can either use the `Bref\Messenger\Service\AbstractConsumer`
-or start your own implementation.
-If the `AbstractConsumer` is used, you cannot change the first
-5 constructor arguments.

-If you write your own implementation you may do as you want.
+This class may do every crazy thing you may want.
+Remember that if you want
+to share your Consumer implementation, it is a good idea to use `Bref\Messenger\Service\BusDriver`

 ```php
 namespace App\Service;